S-Nitrosylation

-In biochemistry, S-nitrosylation is the covalent attachment of a nitric oxide group (\sNO) to a cysteine thiol within a protein to form an S-nitrosothiol (SNO).
-S-Nitrosylation has diverse regulatory roles in bacteria, yeast and plants and in all mammalian cells.
+In biochemistry, S-nitrosylation or S-nitrosation is the covalent attachment of a nitric oxide group (\sNO) to a thiol on a cysteine within a protein to form an S-nitrosothiol (SNO).
+S-Nitrosylation has diverse regulatory roles in bacteria, yeast and plants, and in all cells in mammals.
 It thus operates as a fundamental mechanism for cellular signaling across phylogeny and accounts for the large part of NO bioactivity.